Brad Pitt And Johnny Depp Are Both Available Again: Kendall Jenner Calls Them Both ‘Eye Candy’

 Johnny Depp and Brad Pitt have found that their fans and friends remained supportive during this difficult time.
 Both Depp and Pitt enjoy a loyal fan base.
 It is hoped that both actors will feel comfortable going out and attending social gatherings.

-Though Kendall Jenner has not weighed in on either divorce, she did have a bit to say about both Johnny Depp and Brad Pitt on her website according to MTV who quoted Kendall’s comments.
+Though Kendall Jenner has not weighed in on either divorce, she did have a bit to say about both Johnny Depp and Brad Pitt on her website according to MTV, who quoted Kendall’s comments.

 “There’s just no eye candy like a young Brad Pitt, Johnny Depp or Heath Ledger.
 There’s something about the old-school vibe of these guys — they don’t make ’em like this anymore, haha!”